 So if you’re concerned about hair shedding we want to ensure the gut is functioning as effectively as possible.

 Diet to improve hair and scalp health

-- Protein – include varied sources of protein (eggs, meat, fish, nuts, seeds, tofu, beans & pulses)
+- Protein – include varied sources of protein (eggs, meat, fish, nuts, seeds, tofu, beans and pulses)

 - Omega 3 – important for healthy skin, nails and hair, as well as managing inflammation.
-Oily fish is the best sources, but vegan algae based supplements are available.
+Oily fish is the best source, but vegan algae-based supplements are available.
 Flax seeds and hemp oil doesn’t provide sufficient omega 3 for most people.

 - Iron – may be low if you’re very tired, have heavy menstrual blood loss, or other health conditions.
 Include red meat, eggs, green leafy vegetables.
 Changes to how you eat and your lifestyle can help you reduce risk of iron deficiency.